CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WebViewCompatible.md

 ## Enable the WebViewCompatible control to appear properly on high DPI displays

-If users open your application on displays that have a high Dots Per Inch (DPI) displays, your WebView won't appear at the proper scale unless you configure your application first.
+If users open your application on displays that have a high DPI displays, your **WebView** won't appear at the proper scale unless you configure your application first.

 ### Configure a Windows Forms application